PhantomAppDevelopment/socialmedia-as3/twitter/README.md

 Integrating Twitter functionality in your application requires the following libraries:

 * A special version of [Twitter for AS3](https://github.com/susisu/Twitter-for-AS3) that supports PIN-less authorization (I included it for your convenience).

 * [AS3 Crypto.](http://crypto.hurlant.com/demo/as3crypto.swc)

 * An empty HTML file that can be reliable accessed over the internet.

 ## Getting Started

 1. Register in the [Twitter Developer portal](https://dev.twitter.com).
 You may be asked to provide a valid cellphone number to complete your registration.

-2. Once registered locate a button that says: 'Create New App' and click it.
+2. Once registered locate a button that says `Create New App` and click it.

 3. Fill all the fields as normally.
 Once you reach the Callback URL, provide the URL of the empty HTML file you have hosted.
 For example: `http://phantom.im/examples.html`